amiteshhh/generator-ng-feature/README.md

 [Yeoman generator](http://yeoman.io/generators/) for creating new section/module/sub-module.

+>It is not designed to scaffold entire project, rather it just creates components/sub-modules for you.

 Content of the created files follows the John Papa [style guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md).
 Refer my [ionic seed](https://github.com/amiteshhh/ionicseed) project which this generator can best augment.

 ## Getting started